 Then again, perhaps its neither of these conditions, and instead reflects the sense of disappointment we feel when media technologies fail in providing perfect communication.
 After an initial honeymoon period the proliferation of spam, reported privacy breaches, and celebrated cases of mistaken identity, fraud, and stalking have undermined Facebook’s innocence, and by extension, the innocence of youthful technologies that, like our own young people, don’t always live up to the lofty potential we expect of them.

+What this means is that although the technologies are digital that the laws that govern internet sites, like Facebook, may need to take into consideration the laws governing the uses and abuses of their textual and analog precedents.
 Seeing Facebook.com as a part of a long line of books featuring faces and names might result in a more measured appreciation of the current incarnation's strengths and weaknesses and may modify our expectations on what facebooks can actually promise to their users when it comes to keeping their profiles under wraps.

 1 comment: